Rock Fishing with Lures

 Weedless soft plastics

 Weedless hooks have been around for a long time, but the soft plastics you rig them with have become better suited to British fishing in the last decade.
 Most commonly, people used to use jelly eels in weedless rigs.
 These are long, wormlike rubbers with a short curly tail on the end.
 They work, particularly for pollack, but there are better options for other species.
 Many anglers prefer paddle tails (lures that swim more like a fish) or straight lures to curly tails in the UK, and I share this bias.
-I think many of the more weird and wonderful lures in the UK have been borrowed from American fresh water bass fishing, and don’t always transfer well to British fish species.
+Many of the more weird and wonderful lures in the UK have been borrowed from American freshwater bass fishing.
+They don’t always transfer well to British fish species.

 I’ve noticed that in the Mediterranean, brighter colours, faster more erratic lure movements and flamboyant lures seem to work very well.
 I think it’s to do with warmer water leading to faster metabolisms in fish, causing them to feed more aggressively with less need to conserve energy.
 I think this causes impulsive feeding – snapping at anything that moves and fits in their gob.
 This also explains the difference between winter and summer bass behaviour, which is completely different.

-So, when it comes to weedless rigs, I recommend modesty designed paddle tails and straight tails rigged with a texas rig.
-There, we’re still friends with the Americans after all.
+So, when it comes to weedless rigs, I recommend naturally coloured paddle tails and straight tails rigged with a texas rig.
+There, we’re still friends with the Americans after all…

 All you need for fishing weedless: